yawbtng/build-an-agent-nvidia-hackathon/.devx/learn_the_code.md

 One part that has been conveniently set aside is the system prompts.

-Everytime an AI model is used, a system prompt is provided to tell the model what to do.
+Every time an AI model is used, a system prompt is provided to tell the model what to do.

 All of these system prompts have been consolidated into
 <button onclick="openOrCreateFileInJupyterLab('code/docgen_agent/prompts.py');"><i class="fa-brands fa-python"></i> code/docgen_agent/prompts.py</button>.